 Glide is also quite resistant to shredding, which can be a major pain for some people.
 When dental floss shreds between 2 teeth, you can spend most of the rest of the day trying to get the fine shreds out!
 It's really annoying!
 But when Glide dental floss snags between 2 teeth, it usually just snaps cleanly.
 NO SHREDS!

 So this extra shred resistance is a good feature of Glide.
-To be honest, I don't think it's quite as shred resistant as Blaque dental tape, but to be fair the Blaque product is also a little thicker.
+To be honest, I don't think it's quite as shred resistant as Blaque dental tape, (no longer available), but to be fair the Blaque product is also a little thicker.

 There are several versions of Glide floss, which is now owned by Oral B. They are all good, but I recommend the simplest one, the "Deep Clean" in Mint flavor..
 The floss is a little thicker than you might expect, but is very soft.
 The package it comes in is pretty much a standard floss box, but occasionally the floss can be wound into the box very tightly, making it a bit more difficult to pull out.

 Once you have pulled out your 18 inch section, you will find that it wraps around your fingers quite easily, because it is so soft and of a decent thickness.
 (Some thinner flosses can cut into my fingers a bit.)
 It has a nice feel to it.